-There being no further business the Presiding Member, Cr C R Antonio declared the meeting closed at 4:55pm.
+There being no further business the Presiding Member, Cr.C.R.
+Antonio declared the meeting closed at 4:55pm.

-President Wednesday, 9 the Minutes of the Ordinary Meeting of Council held on October 2019 have been confirmed as a true and correct record."
-President
+"I certify that the Minutes of the Ordinary Meeting of Council held on Wednesday, 9 October 2019 have been confirmed as a true and correct record."
+President Date